seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 After Elon started charging $100/month for X API access, X migration tools had to switch from using the X API to using a browser extention that pages though a list on the `following` page, where profile data can be truncated.

 Migration tools like the Sky follower Bridge search for matching accounts based on an X handle ending with `.bsky.social`.
-If your Bluesky account handle does not match your X handle. the author of Sky Follower Bridge [recommends](https://github.com/kawamataryo/sky-follower-bridge/issues/64) making sure the display names at least match so it can still find your account that way.
+If your Bluesky account handle does not match your X handle, the author of Sky Follower Bridge [recommends](https://github.com/kawamataryo/sky-follower-bridge/issues/64) making sure the display names at least match so it can still find your account that way.

 ### Lookalike domains